stacks-network/stacks-core/docs/event-dispatcher.md

 *   **Triggered by keys**: `*`, `"stx"`, specific smart contract or asset identifiers.
 *   **Payload Summary**: Contains block details, an array of transactions, and an array of filtered events based on subscription.
 *   **Note**: If the `raw_tx` field for a transaction is `"0x00"`, it indicates a burnchain operation (see "Burnchain Operations" below).
+*   **Contract Deploy Metadata**: For smart contract publish transactions, each transaction object now includes `clarity_version` (inferred when not explicitly encoded in the publish payload).

 The section below has example json encodings for each of the burnchain operations.